 Executive Order 273: Approval and Adoption of the Philippine Plan for Gender-Responsive Development 1995-2025

-Through the support of the Canadian International Development Agency (CIDA), the NCRFW implemented the Phase II of the Institutional Strengthening Project to develop skills, tools and systems toward sustainable actions on gender equality.
-This resulted in policy imperatives addressing gender issues and concerns, development planning for women, setting up of GAD institutional mechanisms, GAD focal systems, GAD training for national agencies and offices, GAD database and gender statistics, and strengthening partnership with women NGOs.
-11
+Through the Canadian International Development Agency (CIDA) support, the NCRFW implemented the Phase II of the Institutional Strengthening Project to develop skills, tools, and systems toward sustainable actions on gender equality.
+This resulted in policy imperatives addressing gender issues and concerns, development planning for women, setting up GAD institutional mechanisms, GAD focal systems, GAD training for national agencies and offices, GAD database and gender statistics, and strengthening partnerships with women NGOs.11

 RA 8042: Migrant Workers and Overseas Filipinos Act of 1995; provided gender-responsive programs for overseas Filipino workers